eye3/nkit4py/README.md

   want to use for building Python data structures.
   Thus, it's possible to filter out unnecessary XML-data.

-- Explicitly define Python type of scalar data, fetched from XML source.
+- Explicitly define Python type of scalar (primitive) data, fetched from XML source.
   Integers, numbers, strings, datetimes and booleans are supported.

 - With extra options you can tune some aspects of conversion:
-	- trim out white spaces
+	- trim text data
-	- explicitly define white space characters
+	- explicitly define white space characters for trim option
-	- choose unicode or string type for text scalar values
+	- choose unicode or string type for text data

 Conversion is carried out using SAX parser Expat, so it's fast and uses less memory when parsing huge XML files.